advmaker/signgen/README.md

 Signgen
 =======

-Forked from `devcookies/signgen` due it's removal from github.
+Forked from https://github.com/aletyagin/signgen, which is `devcookies/signgen` fork due it's removal from github.

 Signature generator for various devcookies software API